5 Ways Web Animation Can Improve the User Experience

 Why is web animation an important UX design trend?

 For businesses, the benefit of having an interactive site and using movement or video is that it delivers a lot of information in a small amount of time.
 This reduces the user’s cognitive load and gives them an interesting way to learn more about your business.
-According to Viget, web animation increases people’s understanding of your product or service by 74%, so take advantage of this UX design trend by finding the best way to incorporate movement into your landing page designs and create a successful animation website.
+According to Viget, web animation increases people’s understanding of your product or service by 74%, so take advantage of this UX design trend and follow landing page UX best practices to find the best way to incorporate movement on your landing page and create a successful animation website.

 1. Interactive Web Designs Keep People Interested

 Animation design can be used to quickly engage a user and create excitement around the subject of the content.
-If you’re looking for a fun way to stand out from the crowd online, tell your brand’s story and try to incorporate web animation to encourage your visitors to keep scrolling and exploring your site.
+If you’re looking for a fun way to stand out from the crowd online, tell your brand’s story and try to incorporate web animation.
+UX storytelling can be used to encourage your visitors to keep scrolling and exploring your site.

 Examples of Interactive Sites and Apps